Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 You can also rent cabins at Blackwater Falls through the West Virginia State Park Service.
 39 newly renovated cabins offer comfortable accommodations for families and larger groups.
 All cabins feature water and electricity, fully equipped kitchens, and WiFi.
 Several of the cabins are pet friendly!

 You can also opt for tent or RV camping at Blackwater Falls State Park.
 The campground is open late April through October 31 and features both primitive and full-hook-up campsites.

 Stay in Davis or Thomas, West Virginia

-If you’re not interested in staying within the park, you can stay in Davis or Thomas by either staying in one of the local hotels or by renting an Airbnb or Vrbo.
+If you’re not interested in staying within the park, you can stay in Davis or Thomas by staying in one of the local hotels or renting an Airbnb or Vrbo.
 When we stayed in Davis, we stayed at the Bright Morning Inn Bed and Breakfast.

 Lodging in Davis and Thomas, West Virginia

 Best Things to Do in Blackwater Falls State Park